The Way of the Lamb Series

 Mixed Media with Wood

-The Way of the Lamb series explores the junction of Medieval and Renaissance Art, two eras that have long held fascination for me.
+The Way of the Lamb series explores the junction of Medieval and Renaissance Art, two eras that have long held fascination for me because their world views are so very different from what follows after the Modern.
 The clarity, simplicity, and decisiveness of Medieval artists are qualities that I long to emulate in my own work.
 They had a reason for everything, a meaning in every choice - not just in the visuals, but in the selection of materials.
 The illumined flatness that abstracts space creates an attractive, otherworldly feel.
 A sense of reverence stands in contrast to our otherwise irreverent age.
 The divine realm is portrayed as completely other and set apart from daily life.
 The anonymous artists (called “icon writers” because they viewed their task as making theology visible) created works that served not as ends in themselves, but as signs pointing the way to deeper spiritual places.

 At the same time, I am awed by the technical virtuosity of the Renaissance artists.
 With skillful mastery, the figure is wonderfully rendered in the space in which we live.
 Here God’s work and presence are portrayed as permeating the earth and accessible to humanity.